-THIS IS A SNAPSHOT OF THE AUSTRALIAN DOG POPULATION – 2016
+A SNAPSHOT OF THE AUSTRALIAN DOG POPULATION – 2016

 The latest estimated number of dogs in Australia is 4.8 million – Pet Ownership in Australia, 2016 – Newgate Research on behalf of Animal Medicines Australia.
 The research and surveys conducted by professional bodies show an increase in dog ownership each time with a 2.8% increase in the Australian dog population since 2013.

 The Australian National Kennel Control (ANKC) estimates conservatively that 10% of the dog population dies each year, and their owners will want to replace them.
 That means in 2016 there needed to be 480,000 puppies available!
 (See A Forensic View of Puppy Breeding in Australia, 2017).

 In 2016, the ANKC had a membership registration of 33,341 members.
 During that year only 20% (6,525) of the members bred puppies – and of those 20% of breeders:

 - 10% produced 3 litters